peteroupc/peteroupc.github.io/graphics.md

 - A game can support&mdash;

     - multiple sizes for the area of the screen where the game's action is drawn, or
-    - pixel-column or -row doubling,
+    - pixel-column or -row doubling as a "quality" setting,

     or both features, without changing the size of the game's image.
 For example, the original _Doom_ (1993) supported several sizes of this kind (on PC, they were 96 &times; 48, 128 &times; 64, 160 &times; 80, and so on up to 288 &times; 144, as well as 320 &times; 168 and 320 &times; 200) and optional pixel-column doubling.[^48]